 Also, with the growth of online activity, organizations are expected to work with varying volumes of data gathered from multiple channels.
 You can expect to see CDPs being used across different departments that overlap when it comes to providing customer service and ensuring the delivery of engaging customer experiences across different channels.

 With personalization driving the need to change the standards of customer experience, CDPs are an invaluable asset for any company to have.
-The good news is that CDPs are continuously being improved to accommodate the changing trends not only in 2022 but also in the years to come.
+The good news is that CDPs are continuously being improved to accommodate the changing trends for the foreseeable future.

 Frequently Asked Questions